 The base was not as firm as a wheat pizza dough and it did break a little on serving but that does not detract from the excellent flavour!
 If you are looking for a Yeast free pizza base – try Julia’s Recipe.

 Easy With a Blender

 It is also easy to make but you do need a good blender to cut up the cauliflower in the first place.
-I used my Optimum 9400 which was more than up to the job – once I had got the hang of the technique needed.
 You have to be careful not to overdo the blending or you might end up with a puree instead of a breadcrumb like texture.

 Two pizza bases could be made with one large cauliflower as you can spread the pizza base mix quite thinly – about the thickness of a two pence piece.

 Of course pizzas are often regarded as a product that is bad for you.
 Well this pizza is definitely good for you as cauliflowers are high in many nutrients especially vitamin C. Cauliflower is not perhaps the most popular vegetable but it does deserve to have more praise.
 Many people just think of cauliflower cheese but a cauliflower is a wonderful vegetable in soups, stew and curries.
 And now I know it is good to make a cauliflower pizza base too!

 - 2 small or 1 large cauliflower